Simple and effective e-commerce shipping in 2026

 • "if surcharge, then Z"

-Each rule made sense when it was created, but they were added at different moments, sometimes by different people, and rarely reviewed or grouped together.
+Each rule possessed rationale when implemented, yet they were frequently added at different moments by different personnel, rarely consolidated or reconsidered.

 Shipping costs that rise without a clear explanation